isaac-weisberg/HalfFive/README.md

 - `SchedulingMain` - will emit events ONLY on the main queue
 - `SchedulingSerial` - will emit events ONLY on a serial non-main dispatch queue

-Now let's take a look at the first problem
+And now let's take a look at the first problem called out earlier

 ### Synchronous emission upon subscription